JohnsonQu1999/VI_A/README.md

 • Implement serial monitor control of program to assert certain pins.

 • Create a working python program to control the Arduino via serial to assert/deassert pins

+• Get a working live feed

+• Integrate the feed and control program into a GUI

+• Integrate the programmer via scripting - see altera reference